• Skip to primary navigation

 For Measuring Bend Angle using a Flex Sensor Circuit follow the below steps:

-• This output goes to multimeter positive or Arduino analog pin.
+• Also, the join point gives output voltage and this output goes to multimeter positive or Arduino analog pin.

-• Ground of meter or Arduino goes to ground.
+• Then ground of meter or Arduino goes to ground.

 Conclusion: